James C. Wilkins: Biography

-Wilkins was born in Pittsburgh, Pennsylvania, but came to Mississippi when he was young.
-He may have spent some time in the vicinity of Carlisle, Pennsylvania before relocating to the Natchez where he was selling importee "iron and steel farm equipment" around 1802.
+Wilkins was a son of U.S. Army general John Wilkins Jr. He was born in Pittsburgh, Pennsylvania, but came to Mississippi when he was young.
+He may have spent some time in the vicinity of Carlisle, Pennsylvania before relocating to the Natchez where he was selling imported "iron and steel farm equipment" around 1802.
+He arrived in the Natchez District around 1805.
+His uncle Charles Wilkins, based in Lexington, Kentucky, was a "merchant and provisioner of the U.S. Army's work on the Natchez Trace road (1801–1807)".
+Another notable uncle was William Wilkins of Pittsburgh.

 He was a selectman of the city of Natchez in 1812.
+As of 1812 he was a director of the Bank of Mississippi, capitalized at $500,000, along with Stephen Minor, Ferdinand Claiborne, Samuel Postlethwaite, Wm.
+Brooks, John Hankerson, Lyman Harding, Jeremiah Hunt, William Gordon Forman, Lewis Evans, Jas.
+McIntosh, and Thos.
+Wilkins.
+According to the curator of the Natchez Trace Collection at the University of Texas at Austin, "Wilkins accumulated several plantations through foreclosure and speculation.
+Most of his land was outside of Adams County, but in 1812 he owned 4,678 acres and 214 slaves in the county."

 As of 1815, he ran a cotton-commission business in Natchez, owned 4,678 acres, and owned 277 slaves.
 Based on tax returns, he was one of the richest men of the Natchez District prior to the War of 1812, along with fellow merchants like Abijah Hunt, and full-time planters like Adam Bingaman and Winthrop Sargent.
 The cotton business was the basis of his wealth, and according to J. F. H. Claiborne, "He controlled for a long time the commerce of Mississippi, and nearly all the cotton it produced."
-In the 1830s he was part of a land-speculation scheme organized by future U.S. Senator from California William Gwin; the syndicate dealt in land in Mississippi, Arkansas, and Texas.
+Wilkins organized a company, the Natchez Rifle Corps, during the War of 1812 and had a modest role in the Battle of New Orleans.
+The company confined to function as a militia and social society after the war.

 He was at one time the president of Planter's Bank of Mississippi.
-Planter's Bank once had capital of $4 million and had "branches at Manchester, Vicksburg, Port Gibson, Woodville, Monticello, Jackson and Columbus."
+Planter's Bank once had capital of $4 million and had "branches at Manchester, Vicksburg, Port Gibson, Woodville, Monticello, Jackson, and Columbus."
+According to the University of Texas Center for American History, he was "associated prominently with four banks at Natchez (1824–1840), but he lost most of his fortune in 1841".